7. The Difference Between External Good Deeds and Changes in Disposition

 Can the change in one’s behavior that is talked about in the religious world represent a change in life disposition?
 Everyone says it cannot.
 Why?
 The main reason is because he still resists God.
 It is just like the Pharisees who were very devout externally.
 They often prayed, they explained the scripture and they followed the regulations of the law very well.
 It could be said that externally, they were beyond reproach.
 People were unable to pick out any faults.
 However, why were they still able to resist and condemn Christ?
 What does this indicate?
 No matter how good people appear to be, if they do not have the truth and thus do not know God, they will still resist God.
 Externally, they were so good, but why does this not count as a change in life disposition?
 It is because their corrupt disposition did not change in the slightest, and they were still arrogant, conceited and especially self-righteous.
 They believed in their own knowledge, theories and they believed they had the best understanding of the scriptures.
 They believed that they understood everything and that they were better than other people.
 This is why they resisted and condemned the Lord Jesus when He was preaching and doing His work.
 That is why when the religious world hears that Christ of the last days has expressed all of the truth, they condemn Him even though they know it is the truth.

-—Sermons and Fellowship on Entry Into Life
+—Sermons and Fellowship on Life Entry

 Previous: 6.
 Differentiation Between True and False Leaders, and Between True and False Shepherds